eugenetangkj/automated-testing-engine/test_reports/10-uncaught-indent-errors.md

 # Issue 10: Uncaught Indent Errors

 ## Description
 We believe that the parser removes whitespace.
-Thus, when the parser intermediates of base and modified programs are put into the `error_localizer`, `feedback_error`, `feedback_fix` and `repair` endpoints, the endpoints detect that both programs are equivalent, despite the modified program having indentation error.
+Thus, when the parser intermediates of base and modified programs are put into the `errorlocalizer`, `feedback_error`, `feedback_fix` and `repair` endpoints, the endpoints detect that both programs are equivalent, despite the modified program having indentation error.
 In Python, the modified programs should raise an `IndentationError` instead of being deemed as syntatically correct.

 ### Base Program